nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 ## 1. Setup

 Begin by importing all of the packages used in this notebook.
-Please ensure your environment has the most recent versions of `rioxarray` and `rasterio`, as the functionality allowing us to correctly convert PACE Level-2 (L2) files to GeoTIFF is relatively new.
+Please ensure your environment has the most recent versions of `rioxarray` (>=0.19.0) and `rasterio` (>=1.4.3), as the functionality allowing us to correctly convert PACE Level-2 (L2) files to GeoTIFF is relatively new.

 ```{code-cell} ipython3
 from pathlib import Path